blueridgeboost/pythonbook/content/Chapter_04/_index.md

 +++

 ### Conditionals

-Programs get really interesting when we can test conditions and change the program behavior depending on the outcome of the tests.
+Programs get interesting when we can test conditions and change the program behavior depending on the outcome of the tests.
 That is what this chapter is about.